- Woven textiles

 Drying and fermenting the petals increases the red pigment by about ten times, and crushing them in a mortar and pestle intensifies the color even more.

-- 4. Producing Benihana Mochi (safflower cakes)
+- 4. Producing safflower cakes

-- 5. Dissolving of pigment and dying
+- 5. Dissolving of pigment and dyeing

 - 3. Dying the threads